mahtorohit/push-to-me/README.md

    and **hit send button**.
 Thats it... you will recive a notificaiton on your android device.

-2. If you are working with APNS(iOS) then provide
+2. If you are working with APNS(Apple service for push notifications) then provide
     1. path of p12 file
     2. passphrase if any
     3. JSON payload